 Figure 33.
-Timeline of drinking water advisories and announcements issued to residents affected by the spill.
-(Source: CSB)
+Timeline of drinking water advisories and announcements issued to residents affected by the MCHM spill.

-Finally, the KPEPC AAR found that one of the most challenging aspects of the spill from a response and public notification perspective was that Freedom did not provide reliable information during the first week of the incident in reporting the correct amount of chemical released from the tank.
-202 In addition to the fact that Freedom did not immediately disclose all chemicals contained in tank 396, Freedom would not or could not provide an accurate estimate of the quantity of chemicals that leaked.
-The amount changed from an estimated 1,000 gallons to 7,500 during the first week, to a revised total of 10,000 gallons on January 27, 2014.
-203
+Finally, the KPEPC AAR found that one of the most challenging aspects of the spill from a response and public notification perspective was that Freedom did not provide reliable information during the first week of the incident in reporting the correct amount of chemical released from the tank.174 In addition to the fact that Freedom did not immediately disclose all chemicals contained in tank 396, Freedom could not or would not provide an estimate of the quantity of chemicals that leaked.
+The amount changed from an estimated 1,000 gallons to 7,500 during the first week, to a revised total of 10,000 gallons on January 27, 2014.175